-What Is a Primary Source?
-A primary source is a resource that is an original, first-hand, or direct account or record from a time period, place, or people.
+What is a Primary Source?
+A primary source is a resource that is an original, first-hand, or direct account or record from a time period, place, or person.
 It is usually created, written, or made during or close to an event, time period or by the person.
 A secondary source provides information that restates, examines, or interprets information from primary sources.

 The table below shows examples of primary and secondary sources from different disciplines.

 |Science, Engineering, & Social Sciences||Peer-reviewed research articles, technical reports.

 |Articles summarizing or discussing the results of original research.